StarlingXWeb/starlingx-website/src/pages/blog/starlingx-single-core-platform.md

 Adjustments have been made to certain parameters of Postgres services.
 These modifications aim to ensure a harmonious balance between system demand and CPU usage.
 Specifically, changes have been implemented in the number of workers, autovacuum operators, and the frequency of autovacuum operations.
 By fine-tuning the tool's configuration, the system can achieve optimal performance while efficiently managing database operations.

-## Other optimizations
+## Other Optimizations

 As part of the platform optimization efforts, an investigation was conducted to identify services that consumed significant computational resources.
-As a result, the overall system overhead was reduced by merging related services and removing components that were no longer necessary.
+As a result, the overall system overhead was reduced by merging related services (sysinv-agent and sysinv-fpga-agent) and removing components that were no longer necessary (sm-watchdog).

 # Conclusion